 What accessibility features were you most impressed and excited to see in iOS14?

 To stay up to date with the latest features and news, sign up for our newsletter.
-And as you’re diving in to the new feature, let us know what you think!

 Want to join a community of other designers, developers, and product managers to share, learn, and talk shop around all things accessibility?
 Join our Slack community, and follow us on Twitter and Instagram.